 The AI revolution is cognitive, not technological.

 Strategy.
 Technology.
-People.
+Humans.

 I design the systems where strategy meets technology meets human behaviour.
 For leaders who understand that the future isn’t about AI replacing people — it’s about creating the cognitive infrastructure where both thrive.